-PSYC1006: RESEARCH IN COGNITIVE & PHYSIOLOGICAL PSYCHOLOGY (Formerly PSYC1003)
+PSYC1006: RESEARCH IN COGNITIVE & PHYSIOLOGICAL PSYCHOLOGY (Formerly PSYC1003; for Psychology Majors ONLY)

 This course reinforces and builds on knowledge and skills students learn in PSYC1005.
 Students will continue to gain experience in collecting psychological data and writing reports focused on cognitive and physiological psychology.